-ELG: Creating with Materials

-- share their creations, explaining the process they have used. - make use of props and materials when role playing characters in narratives and stories.
+ELG: Creating with MaterialsChildren at the expected level of development willshare their creations, explaining the process they have used.make use of props and materials when role playing characters in narratives and stories.

-ELG: Being Imaginative and Expressive

-Children at the expected level of development will • Invent, adapt and recount narratives and stories with peers and their teacher.

-Opportunities for developing children's art and design skills in RE

-Listening to a variety of religious music
+ELG: Being Imaginative and Expressive Children at the expected level of development will • Invent, adapt and recount narratives and stories with peers and their teacher.
+Opportunities for developing children's art and design skills in RE Listening to a variety of religious music Dancing Singing Role play Creating pictures Looking at Christian artwork Colour, pattern and shape in Islam and Hinduism Making models and artefacts of places of worship

-Dancing

-Singing

-Role play

-Creating pictures

-Looking at Christian artwork

-Colour, pattern and shape in Islam and Hinduism

-Making models and artefacts of places of worship